FreeFitnessCalculators

 References

 • Gaskins, A. J., & Chavarro, J. E. (2018).
 Diet and fertility: a review.
 American Journal of Obstetrics and Gynecology, 218(4), 379-389.
+(Accessed for diet and fertility guidance.)

 • National Institutes of Health (NIH). (n.d.).
 Office of Research on Women's Health.
-Retrieved from https://www.nih.gov/women
+Retrieved from https://www.nih.gov/women (accessed [insert date]).

 • Prior, J. C. (2018).
 Progesterone for the prevention of bone loss and perimenopausal symptoms.
 Climacteric, 21(4), 362-369.

 • Reed, B. G., & Carr, B. R. (2018).
 The Normal Menstrual Cycle and the Control of Ovulation.
 In Endotext.
-MDText.com, Inc.
+MDText.com, Inc. (Use for hormone physiology and cycle context.)

 Frequently Asked Questions